Skip to main content

 ---> What we know: Off-duty cop killed after shooting 2 other officers in Detroit

-Dr. Gerald Shiener is the chief of Psychiatry at DMC Sina-Grace Hospital, which works with DPD on a pretty routine basis.
+Dr. Gerald Shiener is the chief of Psychiatry at DMC Sina-Grace Hospital, where he regularly works with the Detroit Police Department.
+As he explains, everyone involved will likely be affected.

-“It’s always a trauma when a police officer has to use a firearm,” Shiener said.
+“It’s always a trauma when a police officer has to use a firearm,” said Shiener.
 “It’s especially difficult when it’s one of their own.”

-“Police officers are expected to be strong, firm, always in charge, always there to help and always dependable,” Shiener said.
+“Police officers are expected to be strong, firm, always in charge, always there to help, and always dependable,” Sheiner said.
 “And it makes it very difficult to ask for help if they need it.”

 About the Author